 Established in 1965, Colorado Tech was founded by veterans as a vocational school for veterans.
 CTU now focuses on providing degrees in business, management, and technology to both the military and civilians.
 CTU started offering online classes in 1995.

 The Associates of Science in Information Technology requires 93 total credits.
 Topics covered include: UNIX fundamentals, computer security, programming, and network management.
 This degree fulfills the requirements for the first 2 years of the Bachelor’s program.

-The Doctorate in Computer Science: Information Assurance requires 96 credit hours for completion.
+The Online Doctorate in Computer Science: Information Assurance requires 96 credit hours for completion.
 Students will study the most updated models including CMMI and the Baldridge Process.
 Through the Information Assurance concentration students will develop the research skills and theoretical applications that will help forecast future issues within the field.

 Originally founded in Europe in 1970, American InterContinental University now teaches over 15,000 students and has several brick and mortar campuses, in addition to the online program it lunched in 2001.
 Graduates can also tap into an alumni network of over 80,000.

 Both a Bachelor’s and Master’s level degree are offered online in Information Technology.
 The Bachelor’s program has two tracks relevant to IT Security: Cyber Security and the Online Bachelor of Science in Information Technology: Information Assurance and Security.
 Both programs focus on security software and analyzing and identifying security threats.
 Although the degree is an impressive 180 credit hours, with 45 specialized credit hours, students use the school’s flexible scheduling to finish their degree a year earlier than comparable bachelor programs.